- > What you need to do to uninstall the MacOS Mojave beta

 If you are happy to continue to run beta versions of macOS Mojave then you can continue to enjoy getting new features early.
 But the problem with beta software is that it can break things that work perfectly well, and if you are running it on your main Mac then you may tire of that quickly - after all, it's not as if you are getting to try out a new version of the Mac operating system any more.

 If you are fed up with Safari crashes, finding that some software you rely on has stopped working, or simply that your Mac has started behaving unreliably, you'll be wanting to say bye bye beta.
 In that case you can follow the steps below to revert to a standard version of macOS.

 You might find you get more done if your Mac isn't installing a new, buggy, beta update to the software every two or so weeks.

 In this article we’ll talk you through how to uninstall the public and developer macOS betas.

 Note: it’s easier to downgrade from MacOS Mojave beta to High Sierra, or MacOS High Sierra beta to High Sierra, than it is to downgrade from High Sierra or Mojave to anything predating High Sierra.
-This is because Apple started using a completely new filing system (APFS) from High Sierra onwards - at least on SSDs (if you are using a Fusion Drive things are a little more complicated, we’ll look at that below.)
+This is because Apple started using a completely new filing system (APFS) from High Sierra onwards - at least on SSDs (if you are using a Fusion Drive or a hard drive things are a little more complicated, we’ll look at that below.)

 If you are running a full version of Mac OS and would like to know how to downgrade from that, we have a separate article here: How to downgrade macOS.